-- 11.6 If a student is issued a sanction that makes them ineligible to reenroll in the University, the University will include on the student's transcript a notation stating that the student is ineligible to reenroll in the University for a reason other than an academic or financial reason. - 11.7 On the student's request, the University may remove the notation if the student is eligible to reenroll in the University or the University determines that good cause exists to remove the notation - 11.8 In accordance with Texas law, the University must terminate an employee who is found to have knowingly failed to make a report of Sexual Misconduct when the Responsible Employee was required to do so or knowingly made a false report of Sexual Misconduct with intent to harm or deceive.
-Knowingly failing to make a report and knowingly making a false report are criminal offenses under Texas law - 11.9 If a party is dissatisfied with a sanction determined by the appropriate administrator, they may appeal the sanction as follows: - Any appeal to the sanction against a faculty member must be addressed through the university's faculty handbook/manual; - Any appeal to the sanction against a non-faculty University employee must be addressed through the university's policies and procedures related to employee grievances; and - Any appeal to the sanction against a student must be addressed through the appeal process in the university's Student Code of Conduct or its equivalent. - Ensuring the Complainant and Respondent do not share classes, working environments, or extracurricular activities; - Making modifications to the on-campus living arrangements of a Respondent or Complainant (if the Complainant requests to be moved); - Providing comprehensive, holistic victim services including medical, counseling, and academic support services such as tutoring; - Determining whether the Sexual Misconduct adversely affected the Complainant's University standing; - In conjunction with University leaders, conducting a University climate check to assess the effectiveness of efforts to ensure that the University is free from Sexual Misconduct, and using that information to inform future proactive steps that the University will take; or
+- 11.6 If a student is issued a sanction that makes them ineligible to reenroll in the University, the University will include on the student's transcript a notation stating that the student is ineligible to reenroll in the University for a reason other than an academic or financial reason. - 11.7 On the student's request, the University may remove the notation if the student is eligible to reenroll in the University or the University determines that good cause exists to remove the notation. - 11.8 In accordance with Texas law, the University must terminate an employee who is found to have knowingly failed to make a report of Sexual Misconduct when the Responsible Employee was required to do so or knowingly made a false report of Sexual Misconduct with intent to harm or deceive.
+Knowingly failing to make a report and knowingly making a false report are criminal offenses under Texas law. - 11.9 If a party is dissatisfied with a sanction determined by the appropriate administrator, they may appeal the sanction as follows: - Any appeal to the sanction against a faculty member must be addressed through the university's faculty handbook/manual; - Any appeal to the sanction against a non-faculty University employee must be addressed through the university's policies and procedures related to employee grievances; and - Any appeal to the sanction against a student must be addressed through the appeal process in the university's Student Code of Conduct or its equivalent. - 11.10 Remedies Regardless of the finding(s), and in addition to sanctions that may be imposed pursuant to the appropriate disciplinary policy, the University will take appropriate action(s) to resolve Formal Complaints of Sexual Misconduct, prevent any recurrence and, as appropriate, remedy any effects.
+These actions may include, but are not limited to the following: - Ensuring the Complainant and Respondent do not share classes, working environments, or extracurricular activities; - Making modifications to the on-campus living arrangements of a Respondent or Complainant (if the Complainant requests to be moved); - Providing comprehensive, holistic victim services including medical, counseling, and academic support services such as tutoring;

-- Providing targeted group training. - 11.10 These remedies are separate from, and in addition to, any Supportive Measures that may have been provided before the end of the University's investigation.
+- Determining whether the Sexual Misconduct adversely affected the Complainant's University standing; - In conjunction with University leaders, conducting a University climate check to assess the effectiveness of efforts to ensure that the University is free from Sexual Misconduct, and using that information to inform future proactive steps that the University will take; or - Providing targeted group training. - 11.11 These remedies are separate from, and in addition to, any Supportive Measures that may have been provided before the end of the University's investigation.
 If the Complainant did not take advantage of a specific service (e.g., counseling) when offered as a Supportive Measure, the Complainant should still be offered, and is still entitled to, appropriate final remedies that may include services the Complainant declined as a Supportive Measures.